bmbigbang/neural-net-graph-tree/README.md

 # neural-net-graph-tree

-Visualisation app for neural network weight matrices using tensorflow and python dash.
+Back-end infrastructure for Visualisation app for neural network weight matrices using tensorflow and flask as the webserver, as well as connexion for a well documented API.